zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

     This means that our table is not consuming any space within our database.
 <br><br>

-## STEP 4 - Updating The Movie Sales Data Using MERGE
+## Task 4: Updating The Movie Sales Data Using MERGE

 1. Copy and paste the command below in SQL worksheet and run it:
     ```